Bright Tots educational toy store offering baby toys toddler toys games & videos. Discipline strategies for autism.

 Discipline

 Difficult behavior usually serves a purpose for the autistic child.
-Once you identify the desire, you may learn how to prevent the
+Once you identify the desire, you may learn how to prevent

-displaying difficult behavior.
-The child may not simply seek approval or understand anger from another person so your reaction to
+child who is displaying difficult behavior.
+The child may not simply seek approval or understand anger from another person

-the behavior may have little impact.
-It is always important to look at what motivates and interests each child and to assist the child
+so your reaction to the behavior may have little impact.
+It is always important to look at what motivates and interests each

-to communicate his/her needs, anxieties and frustration in acceptable ways.
-Assistance through behavioral services, role play and
+child and to assist the child to communicate his/her needs, anxieties and frustration in acceptable ways.
+Assistance through

-modeling may be necessary.
+behavioral services, role play and modeling may be necessary.

-For a sibling without an autism spectrum disorder it can be difficult to understand why their brother or sister receives different
+For a sibling without an autism spectrum disorder it can be difficult to understand why their brother or sister receives

-treatment or appears to ‘get away with’ their bad behavior.
+different treatment or appears to ‘get away with’ their bad behavior.

 • Explain Autism to siblings and encourage them to ask you questions about the disorder.